nasa/astrobee/localization/sparse_mapping/build_map.md

 kept.
 Some experimentation with this number is necessary.
 A value of 1.4 seems to work well.
 It may be needed to decrease this to 1.0 if images appear to be too dense.
-Ideally the images should have perhaps on the order of 2/3 to 3/4 of overlap.
+Ideally the images should have perhaps on the order of 3/4 to 4/5 of overlap.
 This tool is not perfect.
-One should inspect the images in the `eog` viewer, and delete redundant ones from it manually, using the Delete key.
+One should inspect the images in the ``eog`` viewer, and delete redundant ones from it manually, using the Delete key.

-The images can also be inspected and deleted with nvm_visualize, a tool included with this software.
-See readme.md for details.
-This tool, unlike eog, echoes each image name as it is displayed, which can be useful with image manipulation tasks.
+The images can also be inspected and deleted with ``nvm_visualize``, a tool included with this software.
+See \subpage sparsemapping for details.
+This tool, unlike ``eog``, echoes each image name as it is displayed, which can be useful with image manipulation tasks.

 If the images do not have enough overlap, the selection tool needs to be run again with a different value of this factor, or otherwise